ellakoa/postcard-poem/content/posts/chasing-the-tides.md

   Tucked away on this easterly reach
   I chanced upon Kingsdown beach
   Chasing the drama of a spring tide
-  I hurried and lengthened my stride.
+  I hurried and lengthened my stride
   The tide was spectacularly high
   Waves crashed far into the sky

   Yet it was the light bathing the coast that had me returning again and again
-  The morning light was soft yet bright.
+  The morning light, soft yet bright.

   It was by chance, on one such trip that as the sun rose, the tide slipped away revealing the most expansive bay

-  For the briefest time, I walked the bay and the bay was all mine.
+  For the briefest time, I walked the bay captivated, and the bay was all mine.
 alignPoemLeft: false
 removePostcardPadding: false
 address: |-